I’ve never ridden a motorcycle. Is a Basic RiderCourse right for me?

 According to the Motorcycle Safety Foundation (MSF), benefits from taking a RiderCourse include greater confidence, improved skills, licensing-test waivers, insurance discounts, discounts of course fees, support for enthusiast groups, and base access for military riders.

 BRC and BRC2 course graduates will be presented with a MSF course completion card and may be eligible for insurance discounts, as well as other incentives from motorcycle manufacturers and dealerships.
-Ask your insurance agent if you are eligible for safety training discounts.
+Ask your insurance agent and motorcycle dealers if you are eligible for safety training discounts.

 What are Minnesota’s Motorcycle Laws and Regulations?